tadasant/tadasant/src/pages/blog/power-of-jamstack-live-game-show-application/index.md

 *****

-*Big thank-you to Jeff Appareti, Gabe Greenfield, and Tyler Vick for reviewing drafts of this post.*
+*Big thank-you to Jeff Appareti, Gabe Greenfield, and Tyler Vick for reviewing drafts of this post.
+And being an awesome team to spend the weekend with.*